The Agent Factory Thesis

 Failure if absent.
 Uniform engine choice guarantees uniform trade-offs.
 The company either cannot afford its reliable workers or cannot trust its cheap ones.

 Claim.
 The meta-layer exposes hiring as a callable capability.
-An authorized agent can generate a prompt, provision a runtime, register a new AI Worker with the manager — and do it inside the authority envelope, without waking a human.
+An authorized agent can generate a prompt, provision a runtime, register a new AI Worker with the management layer — and do it inside the authority envelope, without waking a human.

 Why it must exist.
 A fixed roster cannot fit a moving problem.
 When a capability gap appears — a customer writes in a language the workforce doesn't speak, a workflow needs a specialist that doesn't exist yet — the workforce must be able to staff up on demand, within the policy the Principal set.
 Otherwise every gap becomes a ticket and the system stops moving.
 Expansion without policy is runaway.
 Policy without expansion is a frozen roster.
 Both fail.